- Docs

 Our MCP server currently has a limited set of available MCP tools.
 More tools will be added in the future.

-Updating the MCP Server
+Updating the Local MCP Server

-Our MCP Server can be updated to the latest version via the pip
+The local MCP Server can be updated to the latest version via the pip Python package manager by using the command:

 pip install --upgrade files-com-mcp

-environment manager, use the command:
+When using the uv environment manager, use the command:

 uv pip install --upgrade files-com-mcp

-Removing the MCP Server
+Removing the Local MCP Server

-Our MCP Server can be uninstalled via the pip
+The local MCP Server can be uninstalled via the pip Python package manager by using the command:

 pip uninstall files-com-mcp

-environment manager, use the command:
+When using the uv environment manager, use the command:

 uv pip uninstall files-com-mcp